 Wood floor and underfloor heating installation

-Fitting an underfloor heating system is a relatively quick and easy process, with the options being either electric or warm water based heating systems.
+Fitting an underfloor heating system is a relatively quick and easy process, with the options being either electric or warm water-based heating systems.
 When fitting either of these options with a wooden floor you should leave an expansion gap as you would usually when installing a wood floor without a heating system.
-In this case it's even more important as the floor will expand with the heat coming from below.
+In this case, it's even more important as the floor will expand with the heat coming from below.

 The best wood flooring for underfloor heating

-When it comes to deciding what the best floors are to use alongside underfloor heating then choosing one that deals will with changes in temperature and environment is your best option.
+When it comes to deciding what the best floors are to use alongside underfloor heating then choosing one that deals well with changes in temperature and environment is your best option.
 For this, engineered wood flooring is the optimum choice, able to adapt much more effectively to shifts in heat and moisture.